About Our Virtual High School Summer School Program

 Who can apply for HTA’s Virtual Summer School program?

-HTA's Virtual Summer School Program is open to any Hawai'i resident student in grades 6-12.
+HTA's Virtual Summer School Program is open to any Hawai'i resident student entering grades 9-12.

 This is inclusive of: